Financial Anxiety: How to Not Stress About Money

 This is a hard thing to admit as a personal finance blogger.
 Shouldn’t I be out here talking about my hustle, my profits, and my growing business?

 But that would be the wrong picture of me.
-I deal with anxiety regularly.
-How do I break out of it?
+I deal with this anxiety regularly.
+How do I break out of the cycle?
+Figuring out how to not stress about money is difficult.

-Financial anxiety is a feeling of stress, worry, or concern about your finances.
+Financial anxiety — or money anxiety disorder — is a feeling of stress, worry, or concern about your finances.
 In 2014, a study by the American Psychological Association found that 72 percent of Americans had felt stressed about money at least occasionally during the previous month.
 I feel that stress almost daily.
+And I’m not the only one who deals with a money anxiety disorder.

 Growing up, it was always an unspoken rule that money was tight.
 My mother never directly addressed it, but her attitude about what we could and couldn’t afford trickled down to me.
 I became aware that money was finite, and that having it was the difference between struggle and comfort.